 Barrett’s Esophagus Specialist Questions and Answers

-If you are looking for Barrett’s Esophagus specialist, then please come to Vanguard Gastroenterology.
+If you are looking for a Barrett’s Esophagus specialist, come visit Vanguard Gastroenterology.
 Our medical professionals are ready to provide you with the top services!
 For more information, please call us or book an appointment online.
-We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 How Common Is Barrett’s Esophagus/Who Is Likely To Develop Barrett’s Esophagus?